thirdweb-dev/js/.changeset/rich-llamas-do.md

 "@thirdweb-dev/react": patch
 ---

-- New USER_MANAGED recovery flow added to `embeddedWallet` which is enabled if you configure the `clientId` to use `USER_MANAGED` recovery

-- API to configure Oauth on `embeddedWallet` and `paperWallet` added
+New API to configure authentication options on `embeddedWallet`

 ```ts
 // default - google sign in is enabled